-8. A student may be permitted to transfer registration from a research degree programme at another recognised higher education institution in order to enter the MPhil or PhD programme at the University of Abertay.
-Such requests will be considered by the Research Degrees Sub-Committee, and where granted will be specified as completed years of full-time study, to allow entry with advanced standing to a specified stage of a programme.
+8. A student may be permitted to transfer registration from a research degree programme at another recognised higher education institution in order to enter the MPhil or PhD programme at Abertay University.
+Such requests will be considered by the Research Degrees Assessment Panel, and where granted will be specified as completed years of full-time study, to allow entry with advanced standing to a specified stage of a programme.